BjornL1/cycling-gothenburg/README.md

 - Form Testing
   - The form has been tested to ensure it would not submit without the required input fields being filled in (full name and email address).
- - It also checks that correct quantity is filled in the rent a bike section of the form.
+ - It also checks that correct quantity is written in the rent a bike section of the form.

 - Links Testing
  - All navigation links were tested manually to ensure the user is directed to the correct section of the website.